-American Tower Corp acquired most of their tower portfolio through larger historical acquisitions of Airtouch, Alltel, Cingular, and Nextel.
+American Tower Corp acquired most of their tower portfolio through larger historical acquisitions of Global Tower Partners, Spectrasite, Airtouch (Verizon), Alltel (Verizon), Cingular (AT&T), and Nextel (Sprint).
 It also builds new towers, leasing land from landowners.
-In 2013, ATC indicated that it expects to build up to 2,750 new towers globally.
-To do so, they it must contact landowners to enter into what the industry refers to as a ground lease.
-If you have been contacted by American Tower Corporation to lease your land, please see our separate page on how to evaluate American Tower Proposed Cell Tower Leases.
+To do so, they must contact landowners to enter into what the industry refers to as a ground lease or in the case of acquired towers, assign the lease from the old company to the new company.

-There are two primary motivators for American Tower to extend or purchase existing ground leases:
+There are three primary motivators for American Tower to extend or purchase existing ground leases:

 Because of substantial, competing interests in ground leases by third-party buyout companies (especially those under tower company towers), ATC has been proactive (and some might say aggressive) in its efforts to acquire or extend its existing ground leases.
 This often leads the landowner to perceive that they must do something with their lease immediately, even when that’s not the case.

-Over the last 10 years, Steel in the Air has assisted 400-500 landowners who have been contacted by American Tower Corporation regarding lease proposals, extensions and buyouts.
-We have seen thousands of proposals from ATC.
+Over the last 15 years, Steel in the Air has assisted over 700 landowners who have been contacted by American Tower Corporation regarding lease proposals, extensions, and buyouts.
+We have reviewed thousands of proposals from ATC.
 As part of our day to day operations, we track these proposals so that our clients have the benefit of knowing what American Tower offers initially and what they will ultimately agree to.
 We can bring this experience to bear on your situation, and provide actual knowledge of how ATC negotiates and either negotiate or assist you in negotiating your lease with American Tower Corporation.